-You will take courses in Performance; Practical instrumentation, scoring & musicianship; Listening in culture; Listening through analysis; and Musical techniques.
+You will take courses in Performance; Practical instrumentation, scoring & musicianship; Listening in culture; Listening through analysis; and Musical techniques (harmony and counterpoint).

-You will also take one course from topics such as Analysis, Aesthetics & philosophy of music, Musical culture in the long 19th century, Opera, Jazz style & practice, Romantic song and J S Bach
+You will take one more course, either from within Music (see options below) or from another Arts discipline: Analysis, Aesthetics & philosophy of music, Musical culture in the long 19th century, Opera, Jazz style & practice, Romantic song and J S Bach.

-You will take courses in Musical techniques and Composition.
-You will also choose to study other topics such as Analysis, Aesthetics & philosophy of music, Musical culture in the long 19th century, Sonic arts, Jazz style & practice, Romantic song, J S Bach and Performance.
+You will take courses in Musical techniques (pastiche composition) and Composition.

+You will also choose to study other topics such as Analysis, Aesthetics & philosophy of music, Musical culture in the long 19th century, Opera, Experimental music practice, Sonic arts, Jazz style & practice, Romantic song, J S Bach and Performance.

-In the latter part of your degree your studies become more specialised.
-You can take your composition further or concentrate on performance or pursue the creative use of music technology through sonic arts.
+In the latter part of your degree your studies become more specialised and there is greater scope to tailor your own curriculum, combining practical and historical-cultural study in various ways.

-If music history and culture is of more interest to you there are courses in music since 1900, film music, performance practice, popular music politics and experimental music practice.
+There are opportunities to take your composition further, concentrate on performance to a greater extent or pursue the creative use of music technology through sonic arts.
+If music history and culture is of more interest to you, you can take courses in music since 1900, film music, performance practice, popular music politics, and experimental music practice.
+You can also choose one of the team-